LeanerCloud/AutoSpotting/README.md

 zone and of that instance type), it picks the second cheapest compatible instance, and so on.

+During multiple replacements performed on a given group, it only swaps them one at a time per Lambda function invocation, in order to not change the group too fast, but instances belonging to multiple groups can be replaced concurrently.
+If you find this slow, the Lambda function invocation frequency (defaulting to once every 5 minutes) can be changed by updating the CloudFormation stack, which has a parameter for it.

-Assuming the market price is high enough that there are no spot instances that can be launched, (and also in case of software crashes which may still rarely happen), the group would not be changed and it would keep running as per AutoScaling's defined on-demand capacity, but the AutoSpotting software continuously attempts to replace them until eventually the prices decrease ant it gets the chance to convert any of the existing on-demand instances.
+In the (so far unlikely) case in which the market price is high enough that there are no spot instances that can be launched, (and also in case of software crashes which may still rarely happen), the group would not be changed and it would keep running as it is, but AutoSpotting will continuously attempt to replace them, until eventually the prices decrease again and replaecments may succeed again.

 ## Internal components ##